 Page MenuHomePhorge

-Destroy file attachments when file is deleted
+Destroy file attachments when file is deleted, or object is deleted

 AcceptedPublic